Kaarthikeyan-4542/Chennai_Real_Estate_Market_Analysis/README.md

 ## 📂 How to Run
 1. Clone the repo.
 2. Run `pip install -r requirements.txt`.
-3. Execute `src/scraper.py` to fetch fresh data.
+3. Execute `clean_scraper.ipynb` to fetch fresh data.